Pope says homosexuals should be covered by civil union laws

 The pope appeared to be referring to when he was archbishop of Buenos Aires and opposed legislation to approve same sex marriages but supported some kind of legal protection for the rights of gay couples.

-According to papal biographer Austen Ivereigh, his comments in the film released on Wednesday were some of the clearest language the pope has used on the subject since his election in 2013.
+Papal biographer Austen Ivereigh told Reuters that the pope’s comments in the film were some of the clearest language the pontiff has used on the subject since his election in 2013.

-The pope spoke in a section of the film about Andrea Rubera, a gay man who with his partner adopted three children.
+The pope, who early in his papacy made the now-famous “Who am I to judge?” remark about homosexuals trying to live a Christian life, spoke in a section of the film about Andrea Rubera, a gay man who with his partner adopted three children.

 Rubera says in the film that he went to a morning Mass the pope said in his Vatican residence and gave him a letter explaining his situation.

-He told the pope that he and his partner wanted to bring the children up as Catholics in the local parish but did not know how they would be received.
-It was not clear in which country Rubera lives
+He told the pope that he and his partner wanted to bring the children up as Catholics in the local parish but did not want to cause any trauma for the children.
+It was not clear in which country Rubera lives.

-Rubera said the pope telephoned him several days later, telling him he was moved by the letter and urging the couple to introduce their children to the parish but to be ready for opposition.
+Rubera said the pope telephoned him several days later, telling him he thought the letter was “beautiful” and urging the couple to introduce their children to the parish but to be ready for opposition.

-The film shows Rubera giving the letter to the pope.
-He says he and his partner took the pope’s advice and are happy they did.
+“His message and his advice was really useful because we did exactly what he told us.
+It’s the third year that they (the children) are on a spiritual path in the parish,” Rubera says in the film.

+“He didn’t mention what was his opinion about my family so (I think) he is following the doctrine on this point but the attitude towards people has massively changed,” he said.

 Our Standards: The Thomson Reuters Trust Principles.